facebook/react/docs/docs/routing.md

     // Ensure the browser doesn't navigate
     event.preventDefault();

-    // historyWrapper.push() expects an object that takes the
+    // history.push() expects an object that takes the
     // same shape as `window.location`
     const pathname = this.props.href.split('?')[0];
     const search = this.props.href.slice(pathname.length);